pidumenk/my-personal-website/README.md

 The following settings must be passed as environment variables as shown in the example.
 Sensitive information, especially `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, should be set as encrypted secrets in setting of your GitHub repository — otherwise, they'll be public to anyone browsing your repository's source code and CI logs.

-For more details, please, refer to [S3-Sync](https://github.com/marketplace/actions/s3-sync).
+For more details, please, refer to the [S3-Sync](https://github.com/marketplace/actions/s3-sync).

 ## Preview